Jason Mewes: Substance abuse

 Mewes has openly talked about his struggles with substance abuse, which began in his early 20s.
 He first began using heroin shortly after appearing in Mallrats and was soon addicted; he was under the influence while filming Chasing Amy and Dogma.
 Kevin Smith entered Mewes into the first of a series of drug rehabilitation clinics in 1997 after noticing Mewes would randomly fall asleep, which he initially attributed to narcolepsy.
 Mewes sobered up until about a week into the Dogma shoot, when he learned he could pass his urine tests by abstaining from drugs for three days beforehand and then using drugs the rest of the week.
 In another attempt to get clean, Mewes moved in with his mother, who gave him OxyContin to ease the withdrawal symptoms.
+Mewes's mother died in 2002 of AIDS related complications.
+She contracted HIV from sharing needles.

 In 1999, Mewes was arrested in New Jersey for heroin possession.
 His probation sentence included community service, drug counseling, and regular court appearances in New Jersey.
 In late 2001, after he failed to make a court appearance, a warrant was issued for his arrest.
 Smith had taken Mewes in to live with him and his wife, Jennifer Schwalbach Smith, but evicted him after catching him using drugs again.
 During this period, Mewes stole Smith's ATM card, spent $1,100 of Smith's money, and had heroin shipped to the hotel where a press junket for Jay and Silent Bob Strike Back was being held.
 Smith had Mewes check into various rehab facilities, including Promises in Malibu, where his visit coincided with frequent costar Ben Affleck's stay for alcoholism.
 These attempts were unsuccessful for Mewes, whose problem was so severe that Smith was unable to give him a part in 2004's Jersey Girl.

 Mewes continued to use drugs, and has related that he decided to turn himself in and get help after waking up on Christmas morning in 2002 to find that he had started a fire after falling asleep near a lit candle while on heroin.
 Estranged from Smith, Mewes returned to New Jersey, and on April 1, 2003, he surrendered himself at a Freehold, New Jersey, court and pleaded guilty to probation violation charges.
 He was ordered to enter a six-month rehab program.
 In a July 2006 interview, he reported that he was sober, and harbored no urges to drink or use drugs.
 He relapsed in 2009 after having surgery.

 To help Mewes maintain his sobriety, Smith created the Jay & Silent Bob Get Old podcast as a "weekly intervention" to let Mewes talk through his history of substance abuse.
 In a May 2014 Reddit Q&A thread with fans, Mewes stated that he had been sober since July 1, 2010.